allenyin55/academy-live-events-fork/README.md

 > **Note:** A lower-bound argument is supported so you can run this command as many times as necessary, starting where you "left off" from the last run.

+It appears this command will creat a snapshot of your project _for every single session_ created, so expect to wait awhile.

 > **Tips:**
 >
 > 1. All the `scripts` have `--help` options.